siyabonga2mkhize/Test/README.md

 get-content README.md

-get-content Siya.txt
+get-content Chat.txt
 ~ read the file
-add-content Siya.txt "Your message"
+add-content Chat.txt "Your message"
 ~ to add your Message

 git status